OneGet/NanoServerPackage/README.md

 # NanoServerPackage Provider
 A PackageManagement (aka <a href="http://www.oneget.org">OneGet</a>) provider to find and install Optional Windows Packages (Windows feature and role) for NanoServer.
-For general information about these packages, please refer to the <a href="https://technet.microsoft.com/en-us/library/mt126167(v=ws.12).aspx">guide on Getting Started with Nano Server</a>.
+For general information about these packages, please refer to the <a href="https://technet.microsoft.com/en-us/windows-server-docs/get-started/deploy-nano-server">guide on Deploy Nano Server</a>.

 ##### Note
 The public version 0.1.1.0 of NanoServerPackage Provider from the PowerShellGallery.com only supports Nano Server with Technical Preview 5 (TP5) version, i.e. 10.0.14300.1000, that is public in April 2016, and vice versa.
-It DOES NOT support Nano Server with newer version of TP5.
-Please make sure you use the correct version of NanoServerPackage provider according to your Nano Server version.
-If you have TP5 Nano Server, you will specify both the provider version and package version.
+It DOES NOT support Nano Server WS2016 GA version 10.0.14393.0.
+Please make sure to update your Nano Server to WS2016 GA version and install the latest version of the provider.

 ## Installing the provider
-To install the latest version of the provider 1.0.1.0 that works for OS newer than 10.0.14300.1000, use the following steps.
+To install the latest version of the provider 1.0.1.0 that works for WS2016 GA Nano Server 10.0.14393.0, use the following steps.
 ```
 Save-Module -Path 'C:\Program Files\WindowsPowerShell\Modules\' -Name NanoServerPackage -minimumVersion 1.0.1.0
 Import-PackageProvider NanoServerPackage